Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Fairy Tale: Often told from the point of view of a younger character, the main thrust of the story is about imparting a moral or a lesson.

-Examples: Cinderella, Sleeping Beauty, Snow White and the Seven Dwarves
+Examples: Cinderella, Sleeping Beauty, Snow White and the Seven Dwarves, Beauty and the Beast, The Little Mermaid, Repunzel

 Fantasy Thriller: A work set in a fantastical world or with fantastical characters, but whose primary impact is to instill suspense in the reader.